Martin Luther King Jr.: United States

-King has become a national icon in the history of American liberalism and American progressivism.
+King has become an icon in the history of American liberalism and American progressivism.
 His main legacy was to secure progress on civil rights in the U.S. Just days after King's assassination, Congress passed the Civil Rights Act of 1968.
 Title VIII of the Act, commonly known as the Fair Housing Act, prohibited discrimination in housing and housing-related transactions on the basis of race, religion, or national origin (later expanded to include sex, familial status, and disability).
 This legislation was seen as a tribute to King's struggle in his final years to combat residential discrimination.
 The day following King's assassination, teacher Jane Elliott conducted her first "Blue Eyes/Brown Eyes" exercise with her class of elementary school students to help them understand King's death as it related to racism.

 King's wife Coretta Scott King was active in matters of social justice and civil rights until her death in 2006.
 The same year that King was assassinated, she established the King Center in Atlanta, Georgia, dedicated to preserving his legacy and the work of championing nonviolent conflict resolution and tolerance worldwide.
 Their son, Dexter King, who died in 2024, served as the center's chairman until 2010.
 In 2010, Martin Luther King III became president.
 In 2012, King's youngest child, Bernice King, became the CEO.
 Daughter Yolanda King, who died in 2007, was a motivational speaker, author and founder of Higher Ground Productions, an organization specializing in diversity training.

 King family members disagree about his views about LGBTQ people.
 King's widow Coretta said that she believed her husband would have supported them.
 However, King's youngest child, Bernice, said that he would have been opposed to gay marriage.
 King himself, in a 1958 advice column written for Ebony, called homosexuality a "problem" and suggested that it could be resolved through psychiatric treatment.